Our Executive Board

 Adina dabija

 Adina Dabija, L.Ac., MSTOM, Dipl.
 O.M. is a Licensed Acupuncturist nationally certified in Oriental Medicine by the National Commission for Certification of Acupuncture and Oriental Medicine NCCAOM.
-She holds a Clinical Master Degree from Pacific College of Oriental Medicine New York and formal certifications in Medical Qi Gong, and in Korean Physical Manipulation (Kyo Jung) from the Institute of Classical Asian Studies, New York.
+She holds a Clinical master’s degree from Pacific College of Oriental Medicine New York and formal certifications in Medical Qi Gong, and in Korean Physical Manipulation (Kyo Jung) from the Institute of Classical Asian Studies, New York.
 Adina also studied classical herbology with Jeffrey Yuen for two years in New York’s Chinatown.
 Since 2021, Adina is certified with American Board of Anti-Aging Medicine (ABAAHP) to provide the highest standards of care in all aspects of metabolic and longevity holistic health practices.

 Adina founded Sol Center, a holistic healing center, in 2017, with a focus on top-down (mind to body) approach to wellness and disease.
 A published author, Adina helped many create the experience of bringing back the sacred into their lives through her poetry and wellness programs.